privacyidea/privacyidea-credential-provider/doc/configuration.rst

 Set to ``1`` if the privacyIDEA Credential Provider should send an empty password to the privacyIDEA Authentication Service.

 NOTE: If both **two_step_send_password** and **two_step_send_empty_password** are set to ``1``, the privacyIDEA Credential Provider will send an empty password to the privacyIDEA Authentication Service.
-NOTE: Sending the windows or an empty password can be used to trigger token types like SMS or Email.
+NOTE: Sending the windows or an empty password can be used to trigger token types like SMS, Email or Push.

 **excluded_account**